react-declarative/brainjs-cryptocurrency-trend/README.md

 **3. Configure the neural network.
 If you can't just press save button, default config is good enough**

-**4. Wait for whales patterns interception.
+**4. Wait for whales patterns interception (will take around 10 minutes or more).
 Open Chrome Dev Tools for detailed log**

 **5. Enjoy!
 Search for `TODO: implement` in this app to find a part for order creation integration**